 Finally, although Ashoka urged his people to practice Buddhist values, he fostered an atmosphere of respect for all religions.
 Within his empire people followed not only the relatively new Buddhist faith, but also Jainism, Zoroastrianism, Greek polytheism and many other belief systems.
 Ashoka served as an example of tolerance for his subjects, and his religious affairs officers encouraged the practice of any religion.

 Ashoka the Great ruled as a just and merciful king from his epiphany in 265 until his death in 232 BCE, at the age of 72.
-We no longer know the names of most of his wives and children, but his twin children by his first wife, Devi, a boy called Mahindra and a girl named Sanghamitra, were instrumental in converting Sri Lanka to Buddhism.
+We no longer know the names of most of his wives and children.
+However, his twin children by his first wife, a boy called Mahindra and a girl named Sanghamitra, were instrumental in converting Sri Lanka to Buddhism.

 After Ashoka's death, the Mauryan Empire continued to exist for 50 years, but it went into a gradual decline.
 The last Mauryan emperor was Brhadrata, who was assassinated in 185 BCE by one of his generals, Pusyamitra Sunga.